 The Massachusetts Society of Professors (MSP) contract has information on the various leave policies.

-The Office of the Provost's Academic Personnel web page includes information about reappointment, promotion, and tenure processes at UMass Amherst.
+The Office of the Provost's Academic Human Resources web page includes information about reappointment, promotion, and tenure processes at UMass Amherst.
 You are also encouraged to engage in regular discussions with your chair about department and college-level expectations.
-The Massachusetts Society of Professors (MSP) is also a useful resource.
+The Massachusetts Society of Professors (MSP) holds workshops on reappointment and promotions.
+The Office of Faculty Development holds workshops for those transitioning to new roles from early to mid and mid to late career.

 You can request to delay your tenure decision year for several reasons, including caregiving needs.
 For parental leave, the delay is automatic but can be reversed at any time if you wish.
 The UMass Amherst postponement of tenure-year decision language, under the parental leave policy, is stated in the Massachusetts Society of Professors (MSP) contract.